romw314/chess-no-25/docs/tutorial-creating-your-custom-theme.md

 }
 ```

 So, let's explain the code.
-The code is spliited into "sections".
-The root section does not have a name.
-A section looks like this:
+The code is spliited into "objects".
+The root object does not have a name.
+An object looks like this:

 ```json
 {